MichalGabrick/MichalGabrick/README.md

 ### Hey there!

-- I'm currently a Freshman at the University of Texas at Austin, interested in Computer Science, Mathematics, and Finance!
+- I'm currently a Junior at the University of Texas at Austin, interested in Data Science, Math, ML, CS...!